COSSAS/SOARCA/docs/content/en/docs/core-components/api-design.md

 General error

 #### GET `/playbook/meta`
-Get all playbook id's that are currently stored in SOARCA.
+Get all playbook ids that are currently stored in SOARCA.

 ##### Call payload
 None